Map © 1999, 2005 American Forts Network

 website created: 18 June, 1999

-THIS WEBSITE IS NOT AFFILIATED WITH ANY STATE OR MUNICIPAL AGENCY
+THIS WEBSITE IS NOT AFFILIATED WITH ANY STATE OR MUNICIPAL GOVERNMENT AGENCY

 LEGAL NOTICE: Strawbery Banke Museum images displayed on this website (as noted) are to be used for non-commercial, personal, and private use only.
 Any other use, including publication, copying, or redistribution of said images in any manner is prohibited without prior written permission from Strawbery Banke Museum, Portsmouth, New Hampshire, and from American Forts Network.

 All other images displayed on this website, unless otherwise indicated, are the sole property of American Forts Network, and may not be used for commercial purposes without express permission from American Forts Network or the indicated owner.

 This is the same site that was once hosted on Geocities.com

 until Yahoo! pulled the plug in October 2009.

 The history of the military defenses of Portsmouth, England, the namesake city of Portsmouth, New Hampshire.